rbisdorff/Digraph3/docSphinx/tutorial.rst

 Performance tableau
 ...................

-The XMCDA 2.0 encoded version of this performance tableau is available for downloading here `officeChoice.xml`_.
+A Python encoded  performance tableau is available for downloading here `officeChoice.py`_.

-   .. _officeChoice.xml: _static/officeChoice.xml
+   .. _officeChoice.py: _static/officeChoice.py

 We may inspect the performance tableau data with the computing resources provided by the :ref:`perfTabs-label` module.